 Abstract:

-To address the impact of electromagnetic radiation and interference on the operation of electronic equipment to a certain extent and potential harm to human health, M-type strontium ferrite (SrFe
+To address the potential hazards of electromagnetic radiation and interference on electronic equipment operation and potential harm, M-type hexagonal strontium ferrite (SrFe

 12O

-19) nanosheets were prepared by the hydrothermal method.
-Subsequently, Ag
+19) nanosheets were prepared by the hydrothermal method, and a series of SrFe

 12O